thecodecrate/rb2exe/README.md

 You can see the list of the added source files when you run rb2exe.

 rb2exe just packages your source files (plus a stand-alone ruby) in an auto-extract zip file.
 It doesn't protects your code in any way.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/loureirorg/rb2exe.

 ## TODO